Bastien-Gaffet/Robot_J4/README.md

 - **interface/** : Python scripts for user interaction and input/output management.
 - **data/** : optional folder to store saved games, move histories, scores, and logs.
 - **docs/** : technical documentation, circuit diagrams, and design notes.
+- **LICENSE** : contains the full license terms governing the use, distribution, and attribution of this project.
 - **README.md** : this file, giving a general overview of the project.

 ## 🧠 Key Concepts